 When visiting the San Francisco Peninsula, make sure you carve out time to spend a day in the central tech hub of San Mateo County - the City of San Mateo!
 San Mateo is a thriving community with a charming downtown area and an upscale, state-of-the-art shopping center, Hillsdale Shopping Center.
-The city is home to the College of San Mateo, the county’s largest community college, as well as several hotels, and major attractions such as the San Mateo County Event Center.
+The city is home to the College of San Mateo, the county’s largest community college, as well as several hotels – including the gorgeous and centrally located San Mateo Marriott, and major attractions such as the San Mateo County Event Center.
 San Mateo is where all our main highways meet, Highway 92 (the San Mateo-Hayward Bridge), Highway 101, and the gorgeous Highway 280.
 Needless to say, there is a lot to do and see in San Mateo.
 Let’s break down some of our favorite things to do there!

 Courtesy of Hillsdale Shopping Center